supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L08_Deploying_Docker_containers_to_Azure_App_Service_web_apps.md

     > **Note**: The deployment may take a few minutes to complete and if its asks for permission click on Permit.

     The CI definition consists of the following tasks:
-    - **Resources**: It downloads the repository filest will be used in the followinf tasks.
+    - **Resources**: It downloads the repository filest will be used in the following tasks.
     - **AzureResourceManagerTemplateDeployment**: Deploys the Azure App Service using bicep template.
     - **AzureResourceManagerTemplateDeployment**: Add role assignment using Bicep